HsienChing/HsienChing.github.io/_posts/2024-03-31-GitHub-pages-post-template-01.md

 This is a Markdown template file for GitHub pages.

+Since some code wont' be rendered correctly (owing to the Jekyll environment).
 A suggested way to use this file is to see the source file, and then copy-paste the function you need.
 Try the code and modify the code in your style.

 Template link: <https://github.com/HsienChing/HsienChing.github.io/blob/master/_posts/2024-03-31-GitHub-pages-post-template-01.md>